How to insert an equation with matrix

-2. On the Equation Tools Design tab, in the Structures group, click the Script button:
+2. On the Equation tab, in the Structures group, click the Script button:

-3. In the base box of script enter F and in the lower right box of script:
+3. In the base box of the script, enter F, and then in the lower right box of the script:

-- On the Equation Tools Design tab, in the Symbols group, click the More button:
+- On the Equation tab, in the Symbols group, click the More button:

 4. Enter =.

-5. On the Equation Tools Design tab, in the Structures group, click the Bracket button.
-In the Bracket list choose round brackets:
+5. On the Equation tab, in the Structures group, click the Bracket button.
+In the Brackets list, choose round brackets:

-6. On the Equation Tools Design tab, in the Structures group, click the Matrix button.
-In the Matrix list choose 2x2 Empty Matrix or 3x3 Empty Matrix:
+6. On the Equation tab, in the Structures group, click the Matrix button.
+In the Empty Matrices list, choose 2x2 Empty Matrix or 3x3 Empty Matrix:

 8. Enter in some positions zero, for other positions use Subscript and Fraction:

-2. On the Equation Tools Design tab, in the Symbols group, choose (or \alpha) and then (or \beta).
+2. On the Equation tab, in the Symbols group, choose (or \alpha) and then (or \beta).

 3. Enter =.
-Then you enter an equal symbol, this linear formula transformed to the professional format:
+Then you enter a symbol equal, this linear formula transformed to the professional format:

 4. In the brackets, enter the following:

 where \matrix is a command to create a matrix, & divides elements to columns in one row, @ divides rows in the matrix.
-Every time then you enter special symbol, this linear formula transformed to the professional format.
+Every time then you enter a special symbol, this linear formula transformed into a professional format.